 For such a short programme, there is a decent stock of vocabulary, phrases and even idioms to focus on.
 Have a look:

 The presenters recap key words and phrases at the end of each programme.
 In my view, this is the most appealing feature of the series.
-See how the presenters review the vocabulary and phrases from our target episode in the screenshot below:
+Check out how the presenters review the vocabulary and phrases from our target episode in the screenshot below:

 CONCLUDING THOUGHTS - WEBSITES FOR INTERMEDIATE STUDENTS OF ENGLISH THAT MAKE A DIFFERENCE TO THEIR LIVES

-Regarding websites for intermediate level students, I’ve really found a comfort zone for myself when it comes to planning.
+Regarding websites for intermediate level students, I’ve really found a comfort zone when it comes to planning classes.

-The websites I recommend in this post are full of lexically-rich and intriguing materials.
+The websites I recommend in this post are full of intriguing and lexically-rich materials.

-It’s vital for teachers to intellectually stimulate students.
+It’s vital for teachers to intellectually stimulate their students.